PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World + JobSystem/Tutorials/Simple Planet System/english.md

 You can join my discord for help from me! https://discord.gg/QhqTE4t2tR

-Here is the player controller code change for making the planet gravity script work, for those wonderful poeple who don't want to wait for me to finish this tutorial
+Here is the player controller code change for making the planet gravity script work, for those wonderful poeple who want to get a player running around a planet.

 ```cs
     private void UpdateMovement()